HomeTriviaMusic StarsSoft Cell

 4.

-Soft Cell's 'Tainted Love' holds the record for the longest consecutive stay on the US Billboard Hot 100.
+Soft Cell's 'Tainted Love' held the record for the longest consecutive stay on the US Billboard Hot 100 at the time of its release.

 Click to reveal answer ›